hplt-project/monolingual-multilingual-instruction-tuning/loraft/README.md

 ## Low-Rank Adaptation

 ### Preparation
 You might need to install the packages in the `requirements.txt` file.
-It is suggested that you use an environment manager, e.g. `conda`.
+It is suggested that you use an environment manager, e.g. Conda.

+`pip install -r requirements.txt`

+Model weights are/will be available on Hugging Face [here](https://huggingface.co/collections/HPLT/instruction-tuning-65dba9834e23db813d863951).

 ### Training